kematzy/stormpath-ruby-samples/rails-omniauth/README.md

     You should see a sign in form.
 You can log in and out of Stormpath using the credentials for an account associated with <code>STORMPATH_APPLICATION_URL</code>.
+    Note that you will need to have created a user in this directory before hand.

 #### Notes